-Being a terraced stone property with 2 foot thick walls, Michill Cottage is always warm and welcoming, especially in the cooler months.
-It has stripped wood floors in the lounge and kitchen and is centrally heated with a double and a twin room to accommodate 4 guests.
-The double has stunning views of the surrounding hills.
+Michill Cottage is a small terraced 17th century property with thick stone walls.
+It has gas central heating but also a gas stove for extra warmth in the living room if needed.
+There are stripped pine floors in the lounge and kitchen and upstairs there is a double and a twin room to accommodate 4 guests.
+The double has stunning views of the Great Ridge.

 View from the main bedroom